(campaign is closed for donations now. Thank you for your amazing support)

 We have been fortunate enough to be helped by the marketing team from Flow Hive - Saadi Allan, and Binky Harvey-Jones and Mirabai Nicholson-Mckellar, who have created our amazing video and advised us on all aspects of our public presence.

-is a Bpangerang photographer and poet.
+Dr Judith Crispin is a Bpangerang photographer and poet.
 Her work is regularly published in newspapers and journals.
 She has directed cultural institutions, academic programs and research projects, and has taught in universities across Australia, France and Germany.
 Judith has written extensively on social justice, art, poetry and music and has regularly engaged the public through talks, symposia, and forums.
 Judith has been working with Warlpiri communities since 2010.
-Drew Baker

 The creators of Kurdiji 1.0 acknowledge that in some circumstances it will be appropriate for people, suffering from depression, to seek additional help.
 If you or anyone you know needs help: please contact: